AnteDujic/pands-project2021/README.md

 2. Iris Versicolour
 3. Iris Virginica

 The dataset is often used in data mining, classification and clustering examples and to test algorithms.
+The aim of this project is to analyse the given data using Python.

 ## **REFERENCES**
 https://en.wikipedia.org/wiki/Iris_flower_data_set